everett-lee/VoteModes/README.md

     val votes = mpsWithVotes.map(mp => mp.votes).toList
     val centroidVotes = recursiveHelper(votes, List())
     MPWithVotes(centroidId, "","", centroidVotes.reverse)
-  }
+  }occuror
 ```

 The `KModes` class in responsible for repeating the clustering and centroid
-creation steps until a fixed number of iterations occuror the clusters remain
+creation steps until a fixed number of iterations occur, or the clusters remain
 stable between iterations.

 Once the clustering process is finished, the results are converted to JSON and